Taganrog: History

 The history of the city goes back to the late Bronze Age–early Iron Age.
-Later, it became the earliest Greek settlement in the northwestern Black Sea region and was probably mentioned by the Greek historian Herodotus as emporion Kremnoi (Κρήμνοι, meaning cliffs).
+Later, it became the earliest Greek settlement in the northeastern Black Sea region and was probably mentioned by the Greek historian Herodotus as emporion Kremnoi (Κρήμνοι, meaning cliffs).
 It had contacts as well to the other Greek colonies around the Black Sea as well as to the indigenous communities of the hinterland.

 In the 13th century, Pisan merchants founded a colony, Portus Pisanus, which was however short-lived.

 Taganrog was founded by Peter the Great on 12 September 1698.
 In 1712, it passed to the Ottoman Empire and the fort was destroyed.
 In 1769, it was recaptured by Russia.
 The first Russian Navy base, it hosted the Azov Flotilla of Catherine the Great (1770–1783), which subsequently became the Russian Black Sea Fleet.
 Taganrog was granted city status in 1775.
 From 1775 it was administratively located in the Azov Governorate, and then from 1784 in the Yekaterinoslav Governorate.